 Level 1 classes are designed for 3-5 year-olds who have not yet started kindergarten.
-Ballet, Tap, and Jazz are offered at this level.
+Ballet/Tap Combo classes are offered at this level.

 Level 2 classes are designed for 5-7 year-olds who are in kindergarten or first grade.
-Ballet, Tap, Jazz, and Hip Hop are offered at this level.
+Ballet/Tap Combo classes and Hip Hop are offered at this level.

 Level 5 dancers have mastered the objectives and skills introduced at Level 4, and have demonstrated the physical and emotional maturity to take on additional skills.
 Some classes at this level may be invitation-only.
-Ballet, Tap, Jazz, Hip Hop, and Modern are offered at this level.
-Ballet is a twice-weekly class.
-Some dancers may be eligible for Broadway Jazz, Lyrical Jazz, or Pointe Prep.
+Ballet (a now twice-weekly class), Jazz, Modern, and Hip Hop are offered at this level.
+Some dancers may be eligible for specialty classes like Contemporary, Conditioning for Dancers, and Beginning Pointe.

 Dancers at Level 6 are encouraged to take several styles of dance to maintain their technique, including ballet.
-Ballet, Tap, Jazz, Hip Hop, Modern, Composition, and Broadway Jazz are offered at this level.
-Some dancers may be eligible to take Lyrical Jazz, Pointe Prep, or Pointe.
+Ballet (a now twice-weekly class), Jazz, Modern, and Hip Hop are offered at this level.
+Some dancers may be eligible for specialty classes like Contemporary, Conditioning for Dancers, and Pointe.

 Level 7 is the highest level at SDC, designed for serious dancers who are ready for our most advanced technique classes.
-Ballet, Tap, Jazz, Hip Hop, Modern, Composition, and Broadway Jazz are offered at this level.
-Some dancers may be eligible to take Lyrical jazz, Pointe Prep, or Pointe.
+Ballet (a now twice-weekly class), Jazz, Modern, and Hip Hop are offered at this level.
+Some dancers may be eligible for specialty classes like Contemporary or Pointe.

-Classical ballet—considered to be the foundation of dance—blends tradition, discipline, and grace all into one class.
+Classical ballet—widely considered to be the foundation of dance—blends tradition, discipline, and grace all into one class.
 At SDC, our ballet classes include elements from some of the most well-regarded styles such as Vaganova, Cecchetti, and Balanchine.

 Rhythm and beats are key components to this quickfire class!
 Tapping is like drumming with your feet: increasingly intricate timing and footwork make learning to tap a brainteaser as much as a physical workout.